gtnoble/mcp-d/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
+4. Run tests to ensure everything works
-4. Submit a pull request
+5. Submit a pull request